 Blue Ice Cave

-The journey continues with a super jeep ride to explore the ice cave.
-We recommend wearing waterproof hiking boots that cover your ankles and have hard sole.
-Iceland’s nature is dominated by glaciers and it is only possible to explore them with a certified guide and safety equipment.
+The journey continues with a Super Jeep ride to explore the ice cave.
 Your guide will share with you his expertise about the ice caves, allowing you to truly appreciate this amazing natural phenomenon – spoiler alert… it will be blue.

 Reynisfjara, the Black Sand Beach

-✓ No minimum age.
-However, 8 year old is the age limit for glacier hike and ice caving.
-If children under those ages are on the tour then an adult needs to stay with them while others do these activities.
+Minimum age is 8 years old for glacier hike.
+If children under those ages are on the tour, then an adult needs to stay with them while others do these activities.

 ✓ Thingvellir National Park